waiting-for-dev/devise-jwt/README.md

 #### revocation_requests

-Besides the destroy session one, additional requests where JWT tokens should be revoked.
+Besides the destroy session one, there are additional requests where JWT tokens should be revoked.

 It must be a bidimensional array, each item being an array of two elements: the request method and a regular expression that must match the request path.